wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/4-examine-how-safe-attachments-protects-against-malicious-attachments.md

     Block
   :::column-end:::
   :::column:::
-    Prevents messages with detected malware attachments from being delivered.

-Messages are quarantined.
-By default, only admins (not users) can review, release, or delete the messages.

-Automatically blocks future instances of the messages and attachments.

-Delivery of safe messages may be delayed due to Safe Attachments scanning.
+    Prevents messages with detected malware attachments from being delivered.Messages are quarantined.
+By default, only admins (not users) can review, release, or delete the messages.Automatically blocks future instances of the messages and attachments.Delivery of safe messages may be delayed due to Safe Attachments scanning.
   :::column-end:::
   :::column:::
-    Protects your organization from repeated attacks using the same malware attachments.

-This option is the default value.
+    Protects your organization from repeated attacks using the same malware attachments.This option is the default value.
 It's also the recommended value in Standard and Strict preset security policies.
   :::column-end:::
 :::row-end:::
 :::row:::